Determining the Number of Factors in High-dimensional Generalized Latent Factor Models: Abstract

 \section{Abstract}

-As a generalisation of the classical linear factor model, generalised latent factor models are a useful tool for analysing multivariate data of different types, including binary choices and counts.
-In this paper, we propose an information criterion to determine the number of factors in generalised latent factor models.
-The consistency of the proposed information criterion is established under a high-dimensional setting where both the sample size and the number of manifest variables grow to infinity and data may have many missing values.
-To establish this consistency result, an error bound is established for the parameter estimates that improves the existing results and may be of independent theoretical interest.
-Simulation shows that the proposed criterion has good finite sample performance.
-An application to Eysenck's personality questionnaire confirms the three-factor structure of this personality survey.
+As a generalization of the classical linear factor model, generalized latent factor models are useful for analyzing multivariate data of different types, including binary choices and counts.
+This paper proposes an information criterion to determine the number of factors in generalized latent factor models.
+The consistency of the proposed information criterion is established under a high-dimensional setting where both the sample size and the number of manifest variables grow to infinity, and data may have many missing values.
+An error bound is established for the parameter estimates, which plays an important role in establishing the consistency of the proposed information criterion.
+This error bound improves several existing results and may be of independent theoretical interest.
+We evaluate the proposed method by a simulation study and an application to Eysenck's personality questionnaire.